Java is platform independent language

 In summary

-combination of byte code and JVM makes Java program platform independent.
+combination of bytecode and JVM makes the Java program platform-independent.
 Write

-once run everywhere was Java’s mantra when it started ruling programming world
+once run everywhere was Java’s mantra when it started ruling the programming world

-in mid and late 90’s.
 Always remember, Java programs are platform independent but JVM is not.
-That's why you have different JVM and JRE installation for different platform e.g Mac, Windows, Linux or Solaris.
-Similarly their are different JVM for 32-bit and 64-bit machine.
+That's why you have different JVM and JRE installations for different platforms like Mac, Windows, Linux, or Solaris.
+Similarly, there are different JVM for 32-bit and 64-bit machines.

 Life Cycle of JVM :